emtan/iOS-workshop/tutorial.md

 12. Add a `UIBarButtonItem` to the navigation bar of our root ViewController and change its type to "Compose". **CTRL + Drag** from this "Compose" button to the other ViewController with the "Cancel" and "Done" bar buttons and select **"Modal"** segue.

 For the transitions caused by the "Done" and "Cancel" buttons, we will use **unwind segues** -- almost like we want to *unwind* back to our root ViewController.
-To do so:
+We will discuss these later on in the tutorial -- sit tight for now.

 Finally, let's talk about the *placement* of these UI elements.